PinkyJ12/Johar_Metis/Project 1/MTA_Blog.md

 # Project1 @ Metis: MTA Data Analysis
-PUBLISHED ON January 22, 2018
+Published On January 22, 2018

 ## A Short and Productive Week: